antondan1307/SwipeLearn-AI/README.md

 Each flashcard flip is logged to Firestore.
 When a video page loads the server uses OpenAI to build a flashcard from the transcript if one has not been predefined.

+## Deployment

+When deploying to Vercel, make sure the project is detected as **Next.js**.
+If you see an error about a missing `public` folder, Vercel may have selected the wrong framework.
+Including the provided `vercel.json` file ensures the build output uses the `.next` directory so the preview works correctly.